stonefl/stonefl.github.io/_drafts/2020-10-01-create-and-connect-to-azure-vm-under-company-proxy.md

 You will be prompted to provide a passphrase, if you can keep it empty.If it runs successfully, you will get an identification file(azure_vm) and a public key file (azure_vm.pub).
 Of course, you can change to different names, intead of using azure_vm here.

 ## Create VM
-You can run the following command to create a VM with the
+You can run the following command to create a VM with the ssh key file you created above.
+You can specify the VM name and admin username through changing the capitalized `VM-NAME` and `USERANME`, respectivley.

 ```
 az vm create \